torryatco/Basilica/readme.md

 - Upload `pesto.jpg` to a generator such as [responsivebreakpoints.com](https://www.responsivebreakpoints.com/).
 Download the zip file and place the unzipped folder in the `img` directory.

 There are specialized services such as Cloudinary available.
-At a bare minimum, should also run your images through a processor such as imageOptim.
+At a bare minimum, should also run your images through a processor such as [imageOptim](https://imageoptim.com/mac).

+Samples of [Cloudinary](https://cloudinary.com/) image processing:

 ```html
 <img